CIS190/fall2019/lecture8/notes.md

 - We can also write function templates.
 - The things we've talked about in the past 2 weeks are _not_ object-oriented.
   - If it were, there would be overhead in the form of virtual function calls when trying to perform operations abstractly.
+  - To abstract over them we can use templates instead, since they share a consistent common interface.